How canvas fingerprint blockers make you easily trackable

-Within these groups, each visitor will be using a different version of his or her respective browser.
-That’s another fingerprint.
-If we exist in an alternate universe where there are only three versions of Firefox, our 40% group is now split into three groups of 13.3% each.
+Within these groups, each visitor will be using a different browser version – and that is another fingerprint.
+If we exist in an alternate universe with only three versions of Firefox, our 40% group is now split into three groups of 13.3% each.

 Fingerprints continue to build on one another until visitors are categorized into very specific groups.
 The 1,000,000 visitors may be grouped into hundreds or thousands of smaller categories.
-Once you are in a group, website owners can then track you relatively easily.
+Once you are in a group, website owners can easily track you.

 That’s when canvas fingerprinting comes into play.